 H&S Manufacturing Co.
 Inc. was founded by Mr. Lauri Heikenen and two partners in 1967.
-In the years that followed, Mr. Heikenen bought out the original partners and H&S remains a family owned business.
+In the years that followed, Mr. Heikenen bought out the original partners and H&S remains a family-owned business.
 The business was started to manufacture and sell self-unloading forage boxes to farm equipment dealers.
-The original manufacturing facility was a 50 x 100’ block building with a very small office located on 5 acres in the then new Marshfield Industrial Park.
+The original manufacturing facility was a 50′ x 100’ block building with a very small office located on 5 acres in the then-new Marshfield Industrial Park.

 Over its history, H&S has experienced steady expansion of facilities, products, and markets.
-The original 5,000 square foot manufacturing plant has grown to 220,000 square feet on 56 acres in Marshfield and Clintonville, Wisconsin, and Ripley, NY.
+The original 5,000 square foot manufacturing plant has grown to 220,000 square feet on 56 acres in Marshfield and Clintonville, WI, and Ripley, NY.

 Manure spreaders are another major product H&S supplies to the dairy industry, and H&S manure spreaders have become a dominant player in this market as well.
 Indeed H&S manure spreaders are used on dairy farms as far away as Korea and Japan.
-H&S manure spreaders have also gained great acceptance for the commercial spreading of municipal sludge.
-H&S’s larger industrial grade Top Shot and Hydra-Push Manure Spreaders are literally spreading municipality generated sludge from the Atlantic to the Pacific and all the way down to the Gulf of Mexico.

 In 1988, H&S chose to enter the large hay rake market.
 In the years since, H&S has become not only the largest player in that market, but also the design leader, with six patents granted by the U.S. government for new designs of bi-fold and high-capacity rakes.
-H&S Rakes manufactured today range in size from 8 to 22 wheel.
+H&S rakes manufactured today range in size from 8 to 22 wheel.
 The rake business has significantly increased H&S’s presence in ag-markets beyond the dairy industry.

-For the future, H&S is leading the pack in two developing agricultural technologies, wrapping high moisture baleage, and crop-merging in front of high capacity self propelled choppers.
-With its demonstrated ability to increase sales in shrinking markets, H&S is confident of its ability to lead in these new growing markets.
+For the future, H&S is leading the pack in two developing agricultural technologies, wrapping high-moisture baleage, and crop merging in front of high-capacity, self-propelled choppers.
+With its demonstrated ability to increase sales in shrinking markets, H&S is confident of its ability to lead in these new, growing markets.

 H&S is proud to be one of the sponsors of the National Farm Medicine Center since 1998.